rohinivsenthil/skaffa/README.md

-# Satin
+# Skaffa

-Satin is a small and minimalistic UI/UX component library for [Svelte](https://svelte.dev/) and [Sapper](https://sapper.svelte.dev/) projects.
+Skaffa is a small and minimalistic UI/UX component library for [Svelte](https://svelte.dev/) and [Sapper](https://sapper.svelte.dev/) projects.

 >  Note: 🚧 This library is a work in progress 🚧